-In our 10-plus years as a personal injury law firm in Tampa, we’ve heard some of the same questions from clients again and again.
+In our 10-plus years as a personal injury law firm in St. Petersburg Bay, we’ve heard some of the same questions from clients again and again.
 We understand how confusing and intimidating the aftermath of a serious pedestrian collision can be and how desperate victims can be for answers.
 We’re here to help you in any way we can, starting with answers to a few frequently asked questions.
 If you have further questions, don’t hesitate to call.

 What compensation might I receive from a pedestrian accident?

-The exact value of your pedestrian accident claim is unique and requires analysis from a personal injury attorney.
+The exact value of your pedestrian accident claim is unique and requires analysis from a Personal Injury attorney.
 However, the types of compensation remain basically the same.
 In Florida, the civil justice system allows you to seek recovery for your accident-related medical costs, past and future pain and suffering, lost income, and psychological harm from the collision.

 If the courts deem the at-fault driver grossly negligent or reckless (as might be the case in a drunk driving accident or a hit-and-run), you could receive additional punitive damages as well.
 Wrongful death pedestrian accident claims could also result in compensation for funeral and burial expenses, loss of consortium, and the family’s mental anguish.

 Who is at fault for my accident?
 Is it always the driver?

 The obvious answer when determining fault for a pedestrian collision is the motorist that struck the person walking; however, this might not be the correct (or only) defendant.
 The driver might not be at fault if a third party caused the accident, such as a negligent roadway maintenance crew that failed to correct a malfunctioning traffic light.
 Possible at-fault parties can include:

 - An auto part manufacturer

 - The City of St. Petersburg